witnessmenow/Universal-Arduino-Telegram-Bot/README.md

 Each library only supported a single type of Arduino and had different features implemented.
 The only thing that needs to be different for each board is the actual sending of requests to Telegram so I thought a library that additional architectures or boards could be configured easily would be useful, although this springs to mind:

 ![alt text](https://imgs.xkcd.com/comics/standards.png "standards")

+Finally I have forked this library, which is since years no more under development, from witnessmenow and I have implemented the fix of [issue #275](https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot/issues/275) by glorious developer [RobertGnz](https://github.com/RobertGnz) (Thank you!).

+Furhter I have implemented a new API-Call deleteMessage (see UniversalTelegramBot::deleteMessage in the src), to easier ban a chat_id if some flooding attack would happen.

+There is still much work to do: the strings in the library will crash the ESP8266 after a while of running, because of memory issues, see: [Taming Arduino Strings -- How to Avoid Memory Issues](https://www.instructables.com/Taming-Arduino-Strings-How-to-Avoid-Memory-Issues/).
+J-Rios has already done good work here with his [fork](https://github.com/J-Rios/Universal-Arduino-Telegram-Bot) but it is back in commits (compared to witnessmenow's repo) a lot.
+Maybe it is possible to use some special string library, e.g. [SafeString](https://www.forward.com.au/pfod/ArduinoProgramming/SafeString/index.html).
+At the moment I do [daily reset](https://www.forward.com.au/pfod/ArduinoProgramming/ArduinoStrings/index.html#reboot) to avoid memory issues.

 ## Installing